Designed & maintained by Carol Gingell

 The ever popular pastime of feeding the ducks.
 “The 6ft by 8ft 6in cockpit, with it’s seats and lockers under, gives plenty of space for all, and the engine cover makes a handy table for outdoor meals.
 Awning with talc windows forward covers the cockpit at night or in bad weather.”

 The other three crew members cruising on the rivers in 1931.
-Both of the young ladies appear the be sporting the “Marcel Wave” - a popular hairstyle at the time.
+Both of the young ladies appear the be sporting the “Marcel Wave” -

 Another photograph of the crew of Talisman taken at the same time a the previous image.